-Linda Emond’s film roles include work with directors Terrence Malick, Spike Lee, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, Kimberly Peirce, Niki Caro, Bob Balaban, Michael Caton-Jones, Ed Harris, Craig Lucas, Noah Buschel, Peter Berg, Walter Salles, Michael Showalter, Wayne Roberts, and Steven J. Caple.
+Linda Emond has worked with directors Mike Nichols, Terrence Malick, Spike Lee, Steven Soderbergh, Sam Mendes, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, John Turturro, Kimberly Peirce, Niki Caro, Bob Balaban, Simon McBurney, Michael Caton-Jones, Ed Harris, Craig Lucas, Peter Berg, Walter Salles, Michael Showalter, Wayne Roberts, Steven J. Caple, and Hiro Murai.

 Recent films include Gemini Man (filming), Richard Says Goodbye (upcoming), The Big Sick, Three Generations, and Song to Song.
 Other film work includes Indignation, The Land, The Family Fang, Jenny’s Wedding, Oldboy, Julie & Julia (in which she played “Simone ‘Simca’ Beck” opposite Meryl Streep), The Missing Person, Stop-Loss, Trade, Across the Universe, North Country, Dark Water, The Dying Gaul, and City by the Sea.